 Coast Guard, DHS.

-The Coast Guard proposes to amend its safety zones regulation for Annual Events in the Captain of the Port Buffalo Zone.
-This proposed amendment adds eight new permanent safety zones.
+The Coast Guard is amending its safety zone regulation for Annual Events in the Captain of the Port Buffalo Zone.
+This amendment adds eight new permanent safety zones.
 These amendments and additions are necessary to protect spectators, participants, and vessels from the hazards associated with annual maritime events, including fireworks displays, boat races, and air shows.
-We invite your comments on this proposed rulemaking.

 Start Further Info